ShibuShivansh40/Cybersecurity_Notes_Obsidian_Kali/Authentication Attacks/Notes.md

 2. While checking for Changing New Password, try putting incorrect password for two matching password fields.
 And you might find different ideas over that.

 ### OAuth 2.0 Authentication Vulnerabilities
+#### Flawed CSRF protection

+Although many components of the OAuth flows are optional, some of them are strongly recommended unless there's an important reason not to use them.
+One such example is the `state` parameter.

+The `state` parameter should ideally contain an unguessable value, such as the hash of something tied to the user's session when it first initiates the OAuth flow.
+This value is then passed back and forth between the client application and the OAuth service as a form of CSRF token for the client application.
+Therefore, if you notice that the authorization request does not send a `state` parameter, this is extremely interesting from an attacker's perspective.
+It potentially means that they can initiate an OAuth flow themselves before tricking a user's browser into completing it, similar to a traditional CSRF attack.
+This can have severe consequences depending on how OAuth is being used by the client application.

+Consider a website that allows users to log in using either a classic, password-based mechanism or by linking their account to a social media profile using OAuth.
+In this case, if the application fails to use the `state` parameter, an attacker could potentially hijack a victim user's account on the client application by binding it to their own social media account.